chiphogg/vim-vtd/README.md

 # VTD

-Vimming Things Done: a GTD-ish system which lives in vim, based on the `vimwiki` plugin.
+Vimming Things Done: a GTD-ish system which lives in vim.

 ## Current status